 - A list of the names, phone numbers, and the name and number of an emergency contact for each participant;

 - Copies of valid operators’ licenses for any participants who will operate vehicles; and

 - Copies of current medical insurance certificates or a copy of both sides of an insurance group membership card for each person who wishes to participate in the activity or event.
-Purchase of a reasonably priced, short-term special events policy can be arranged by Student Activities on behalf of students who do not have, or cannot verify, current medical coverage.
+Purchase of a reasonably priced, short-term medical insurance policy can be arranged by Student Activities on behalf of students who do not have, or cannot verify, current medical coverage.
 Information concerning this coverage is available from Student Activities, (512) 471-3065.